 - 9. The fair value of Arizona-American's Tubac Water district's rate base is \$1,437,084, and applying a 7.33 percent fair value rate of return on this fair value rate base produces rates and charges that are just and reasonable. - 10.
-The fair value of Arizona-American's Mohave Wastewater district's rate base is \$698,120, and applying a 7.33 percent fair value rate of return on this fair value rate base produces rates and charges that are just and reasonable. - 11.
-The rates and charges approved herein are reasonable. - 12.
-It is reasonable and in the public interest to keep this docket open for the limited purpose of consolidation at a future date with a separate docket in which a revenue-neutral change to rate design of all the Company's water districts or all the Company's water and wastewater districts may be considered simultaneously, after appropriate public notice, with appropriate opportunity for informed public comment and participation. - 13.
-It is reasonable and in the public interest to adopt the Common Facilities Hook-Up Fee (Water) Tariff Schedule for the Company's Agua Fria district proposed by the Company and attached hereto as Exhibit A. - Under the unique circumstances of this case, it is reasonable and in the public interest to allow the Company to defer White Tanks Plant O&M expenses as a regulatory asset, and to modify the accounting order language proposed by the Company to clarify that the reasonableness of the deferred O&M expenses will be assessed in the Company's next Agua Fria district rate filing, and that the deferral shall be allowed only while Arizona-American is the sole operator of the White Tanks Plant. - 15.
-It is reasonable and in the public interest to approve the specific accounting entries proposed by the Company, as set forth in the discussion herein, which will allow the Company to continue to offset the remaining completed costs of the White Tanks Plant, including accumulated AFUDC, by available incremental fees collected under the Common Facilities Hook-Up Fee (Water) Tariff Schedule for the Company's Agua Fria Water district after it goes into service, and to defer post-in-service depreciation expense in excess of the associated amortization of those hook-up fees.
+The fair value of Arizona-American's Mohave Wastewater district's rate base is \$2,836,120 and applying a 7.33 percent fair value rate of return on this fair value rate base produces rates and charges that are just and reasonable. - 11.
+It is reasonable and in the public interest to order the Company not to file a permanent rate application prior to January 1, 2011, for the Mohave Wastewater District. - 12.
+The rates and charges approved herein are reasonable. - 13.
+It is reasonable and in the public interest to keep this docket open for the limited purpose of consolidation in the Company's next rate case with a separate docket in which a revenueneutral change to rate design of all the Company's water districts or other appropriate proposals or all the Company's water and wastewater districts or other appropriate proposals may be considered simultaneously, after appropriate public notice, with appropriate opportunity for informed public comment and participation. - 14.
+It is reasonable and in the public interest to adopt the Common Facilities Hook-Up Fee (Water) Tariff Schedule for the Company's Agua Fria district proposed by the Company and attached hereto as Exhibit A. - 15.
+Under the unique circumstances of this case, it is reasonable and in the public interest to allow the Company to defer White Tanks Plant O&M expenses as a regulatory asset, and to modify the accounting order language proposed by the Company to clarify that the reasonableness of the deferred O&M expenses will be assessed in the Company's next Agua Fria district rate filing, and that the deferral shall be allowed only while Arizona-American is the sole owner and operator of the White Tanks Plant. - 16.
+It is reasonable and in the public interest to approve the specific accounting entries proposed by the Company, as described in Findings of Fact No. 121 above.
 Further, it is reasonable and in the public interest to require that the necessity of continuing these accounting procedures be addressed in the Company's next rate filing for its Agua Fria Water district.